 When should the monthly activity schedule be prepared?
-A tentative monthly activity schedule is necessary from the time of preparation of the grant application.
-It should then be finalized close to time of final application submittal.
+A tentative monthly activity schedule is necessary from the beginning when making preparation to apply for the grant application.
+It should then be finalized close to the time of final application submittal.